Numeraire-invariant quadratic hedging and mean--variance portfolio allocation: Semimartingale characteristics and notation.

 \section{Semimartingale characteristics and notation.}

-Unexplained notation is typically used as in Jacod and Shiryaev \cite{js.03}.
+A glossary of mathematical notation and terminology is available in Appendix~\ref{App:E}.
 Superscripts refer generally to coordinates of a vector or vector-valued process rather than powers.
 The few exceptions should be obvious from the context.
 If $X$ is a semimartingale, $L(X)$ denotes the set of $X$-integrable predictable processes in the sense of \cite[III.6.17]{js.03}.

-In the subsequent sections, optimal hedging strategies are expressed in terms of semimartingale characteristics. \begin{definition} Let $X$ be an $\R^d$-valued semimartingale with characteristics $(B,C,\nu)$ relative to some truncation function $h:\R^d\to\R^d$.
-By \cite[II.2.9]{js.03}, there exists some predictable process $A\in\mathscr{A}_+$, some predictable $\R^{d\times d}$-valued process $c$ whose values are non-negative, symmetric matrices, and some transition kernel $F$ from $(\Omega\times\R_+,\P)$ into $(\R^d,\mathscr{B}^d)$ such that
+In the subsequent sections, optimal hedging strategies are expressed in terms of semimartingale characteristics. \begin{definition}[Semimartingale characteristics] Let $X$ be an $\R^d$-valued semimartingale with characteristics $(B,C,\nu)$ relative to some truncation function $h:\R^d\to\R^d$.